2022 Community Impact Awards

 Pahoua Yang Hoffman, senior vice president of government and community relations at HealthPartners, has devoted her career to solving civic problems, so she understands the weight of the demands on the organizations we honor.
 “Addressing community challenges is work that requires everyone, because the root causes of these challenges are so deep, stemming from generational trauma, racism, and ageism, just to name a few.
 These challenges directly impact some, but they affect all of us,” Hoffman says.
 “Every organization that was nominated was worthy of recognition, but the organizations we ultimately selected represented collaboration, innovation, and the willingness to go below the surface in addressing our most intractable problems.”

-We’ll formally honor these organizations at an event on May 25 at the Metropolitan Ballroom.
-Tickets are available here.
+We formally honored these organizations at an event on May 25 at the Metropolitan Ballroom.
+Photos highlighting the celebration are below.

 —Allison Kaplan, TCB editor-in-chief